|Ship Class||Essex-class Aircraft Carrier|

 John Wukovits: Admiral "Bull" Halsey: The Life and Wars of the Navy's Most Controversial Commander

-Aircraft Carrier USS Hancock (CV-19) Interactive Map
+Aircraft Carrier Hancock (CV-19) Interactive Map

-USS Hancock Operational Timeline
+Hancock Operational Timeline

 |15 Apr 1944||Fleet aircraft carrier USS Hancock (CV-19) was commissioned with Captain Fred C. Dickey in command.|